• Skip to primary navigation

 Wooden platter with a stack of Armadillo Eggs on it with jalapenos in the background

-These are a classic Texas BBQ staple and are essentially your favorite jalapeno popper wrapped in sausage and bacon.
+These Smoked Armadillo Eggs are a classic Texas BBQ staple and are essentially your favorite jalapeño popper wrapped in ground pork sausage which is then wrapped in bacon then smoked on your Traeger.

 Gray concrete background with a plate of bacon and glass bowls with cream cheese, garlic powder, grated cheddar cheese, jalapenos and ground sausage.